-In November 2025, a LangChain research pipeline burned $47,000 over eleven days.[1]
-Two agents — one generating queries, the other validating responses — locked into a handshake loop that never terminated.
-Neither agent was malfunctioning.
-Both did exactly what their prompts instructed.
-The validator kept finding the generator's output incomplete.
-The generator kept trying to improve it.
-Back and forth, for 11 days, at a burn rate that only became visible when someone finally checked the billing dashboard.
+Two LangChain agents burned $47,000 over eleven days in November 2025.[1]
+One generated queries.
+The other validated responses.
+They locked into a handshake.
+Neither was malfunctioning — they did exactly what their prompts instructed.
+The validator kept rejecting the generator's output as incomplete.
+The generator kept trying again.
+Eleven days.
+The burn rate became visible when someone finally opened the billing dashboard.

-The team had monitoring in place.
+Monitoring was in place.
 It did not stop the loop.
-Cloud cost anomaly detection aggregates spend over 24–48 hour windows — by the time a threshold fires, a session burning $0.045 per minute has already been running for days.[2]
-Monitoring that fires 36 hours into a runaway doesn't prevent $47,000 in damage.
+Cloud cost anomaly detection aggregates spend over 24-48 hour windows — by the time a threshold fires, a session burning $0.045 per minute has been running for days.[2]
+Monitoring that catches a runaway 36 hours in does not prevent $47,000 in damage.
 It documents it.

 The real failure happened before any code ran.
-The team modeled their expected agent cost as an average: typical tokens times model price equals expected session cost.
-That formula is correct for the 65–70% of runs that complete cleanly.
-It has no term for the 2–5% of runs where termination conditions fail and context grows without bound.
-In multi-agent systems, that small tail accounts for nearly all your money.
+The team modeled expected agent cost as an average: typical tokens times model price equals expected session cost.
+That formula is correct for the 65-70% of runs that complete cleanly.
+It has no term for the 2-5% of runs where termination conditions fail and context grows without bound.
+In multi-agent systems, that small tail is where almost all your money goes.

 Standard cost forecasting assumes costs cluster around a predictable mean.
 Agent workflows violate that assumption at every layer.

-Standard API cost modeling treats requests as having deterministic cost profiles: a request hits a backend, returns a response, costs a predictable amount.
-Agentic workflows don't work that way.
-The number of tool calls per session is variable.
+Standard API cost modeling treats requests as deterministic: hit the backend, return a response, pay a predictable amount.
+Agentic workflows do not behave that way.
+Tool calls per session are variable.
 Retry cycles are variable.
-Context length — which determines the cost of every subsequent call — grows with each iteration.
+Context length — which sets the cost of every subsequent call — grows on every iteration.

-An ICLR 2026 paper analyzed token consumption across agentic coding tasks and found that for identical task specifications, some runs consumed 10 times more tokens than others, with no corresponding quality benefit.
-Higher token usage was actually associated with lower task accuracy on average.[3]
-The same task, the same agent, different inputs — and a 10x spread in cost.
-You cannot average that distribution into a useful budget.
+An ICLR 2026 study of agentic coding found that for identical task specifications, some runs consumed 10 times more tokens than others.
+There was no quality bonus.
+The expensive runs were less accurate on average.[3]
+Same task, same agent, different inputs, 10x spread in cost.
+No mean compresses that into a useful budget.

-Briefcase AI's analysis of 1.4 million production LLM conversations found that 95th percentile costs exceed the median by a factor of 3–4x, and that the tail of massive conversations — roughly 9% of total sessions — accounts for over half of total cost.[4]
-Model from the mean and you've invisibly excluded the expensive half.
+Briefcase AI analyzed 1.4 million production LLM conversations.
+P95 cost ran 3-4x the median.
+The tail of massive conversations — about 9% of sessions — accounted for more than half of total spend.[4]
+Model from the mean and you have silently excluded the expensive half of your bill.

-Three tiers describe where agent costs actually land.
-The happy path is your cheapest, most common case — task completes in expected tool calls and turns.
-Iterative search is the middle tier: the agent retries, multi-hops, or refines based on partial results.
-Edge-case recovery is the tail: a termination condition fails, context explodes, or two agents enter the handshake pattern that generates five-figure bills.
+Three tiers describe where agent cost actually lands.
+Happy path is the cheap, common case: the task completes in the tool calls and turns you predicted.
+Iterative search is the middle: retries, multi-hops, refinement on partial results.
+Edge-case recovery is the tail: a termination condition fails, context explodes, or two agents lock into the handshake that generates five-figure bills.
 Budget from your P95.
-Enforce at 3× P95.
-The edge-case recovery tier is what the third multiple is there to catch — and it's also what every average-based budget ignores.
+Enforce at 3x P95.
+The edge-case tier is what the third multiple is there to catch — and it is exactly what every average-based budget pretends does not exist.

 | Tier | What happens | Typical probability | Cost vs happy path | Failure modes that push here |